Stellar-Suite/Stellar-Suite.github.io/README.md

 ### [streamerd](https://github.com/Stellar-Suite/Hyperwarp/tree/master/streamerd)
 Hyperwarp's repository has more than one crate.
 Hyperwarp by itself can't stream it's framebuffer by design, the most it can do is provide a unix socket or similar to control the process as well as the capture mode which provides the current framebuffer as a raw image in `/dev/shm` (this will def change with future capture methods).
 There is a seperate binary crate called `streamerd` (streamer daemon) that connects to that unix socket and feeds the frames into Gstreamer (which has proven to work before based off a [poc of abusing it to play minecraft remotely](https://github.com/javaarchive/MineWarp) ), but currently it only goes to the `autovideosink` element for testing.
 They share a crate called `stellar_protocol` to share protocol definitions and standardized serialzie/deserialize functions. streamerd is designed so in the future it should be modular enough to accept inputs from sources other than the Hyperwarp shared library to be streamed.

-At this point in time, all 4 projects work together to make Celeste playable over the local network but more work is being done to stabilize streamerd for multiuser use.
+At this point in time, all 4 projects work together to make games that use SDL like Celeste playable over the local network but more work is being done to stabilize streamerd for multiuser use.

 # original archecticture diagram
 ![image](https://github.com/user-attachments/assets/056d0f9a-525b-42a0-b475-5a39884d9e65)